-Sponsors accompany candidates for confirmation.
-They stand together before the bishop.
-Sponsors put their right hands on the shoulders of the candidates. he bishop uses chrism to anoint us with the seal of the Spirit.
+The bishop uses chrism to anoint us with the seal of the Holy Spirit.
 Along with fire and wind, oil is a traditional sign of the Spirit's presence.
 King David's anointing with oil filled him with the Spirit.
 The oil the Church uses for anointing in confirmation is olive oil with the fragrance of sweet-smelling balsam added.